What's your name?

 Consumers might flirt with the idea of change but it’s always easier (and less risky) to continue doing what they were doing.

-Scientists have a term for this: status quo bias and it’s defined as a person’s innate preference for not doing something different from what they’re doing today.
-Over the years, a number of psychological studies have shown that when faced with a decision, the majority of people tend to stick with their status quo.
-So while you may think you are losing sales to an annoying competitor, in reality, you’re losing out to the shopper not taking any action at all.
+Scientists have a term for this: Status quo bias and it’s defined as a person’s innate preference for not doing something different from what they’re doing today.
+So while you may think you are losing sales to an annoying competitor, in reality, you’re likely losing to the shopper choosing to take no action at all.

 Shoppers use creative tricks so they don’t have to buy your breakthrough product.
 Two creative tricks: